QubesOS/qubes-doc/developer/services/qrexec-internals.md

 Runs in an active domain.
 Used to pass service requests to `qrexec-agent`.

+Command line usage:

-* Command line: `qrexec-client-vm target-domain-name service-name local-program [local program arguments]`
+`qrexec-client-vm target-domain-name service-name local-program [local program arguments]`

 * `target-domain-name`: Target domain for the service request.
 Source is the current domain.
 * `service-name`: Requested service name.
 * `local-program`: `local-program` is executed locally and its stdin/stdout are connected to the remote service endpoint.